 This morning we will take a walking tour of the historic centre of York.
 This vibrant city was founded by the Romans in 71AD.
 As Eboracum it was an important town in the Empire’s north and in 208 the entire Roman world was governed from here.
 After being virtually abandoned following the fall of the Roman Empire and the withdrawal of the army, the town saw a period of population by the Anglo Saxons.
 York was first invaded by the Viking army on 1 November 866 and a new era began.
 After a short period of invasion and conquest, the Vikings chose to settle in York (which they called Jorvik) rather than return to Scandinavia.
-Archaeological excavations have revealed a wealth of evidence of the successful metal-based industries that were developed here as well as the city’s role in trade.
+Archaeological excavations have revealed a wealth of evidence of the successful metal-based industries that were developed here, as well as the city’s role in trade.
 By the time of the Domesday Book in 1086, York was second only to London in size and prosperity.

 The next chapter in the city’s history is Norman, when William the Conqueror marched on York intent on making this wealthy town part of his kingdom.
 He established a garrison here and built two castles to control access to the town from the River Ouse.
-There was considerable resistance to the Norman occupation of the town with attempts to overthrow the new power.
-This was brutally suppressed in what is known as the ‘Harrying of the North’ when William extracted his vengeance on the population and many thousands died in a period of violence and famine, whilst the lively Viking city was systematically destroyed.
+There was considerable resistance to the Norman occupation of the town, with attempts to overthrow the new power.
+This was brutally suppressed in what is known as the ‘Harrying of the North’, when William extracted his vengeance on the population and many thousands died in a period of violence and famine, whilst the lively Viking city was systematically destroyed.
 The Normans rebuilt York and it is to this period a number of the city’s churches belong.

 The medieval period was a Golden Age for York, when the town was a centre of trade and religion.
 However, following the War of the Roses and the defeat of Richard III to Henry Tudor, the city underwent another period of decline.
 The Reformation had a tremendous impact on York and its many churches and important religious houses which operated schools, hospitals, hospices and employed local citizens.
 The Dissolution of the Monasteries left a large hole in the finances of the city, and many religious buildings fell into disrepair.
-Elizabethan York saw a return to prosperity which continued until the Civil War when the city was used as a Royalist stronghold and was besieged by the Parliamentarian army.
-Once again the religious and business focus of the town allowed it to rise again to regional prominence, and the Industrial Revolution brought new business opportunities to the region.
+Elizabethan York saw a return to prosperity which continued until the Civil War, when the city was used as a Royalist stronghold and was besieged by the Parliamentarian army.
+Once again, the religious and business focus of the town allowed it to rise again to regional prominence, and the Industrial Revolution brought new business opportunities to the region.

 The Georgian period coincided with a building boom and York now boasts many fine Georgian mansions.
 Our guide will point out the many layers of the city’s rich history that can be seen in the buildings, roads, walls and churches.

-Our walking tour includes a visit to York Minster, one of England’s greatest cathedrals, which has a long intricate history.
+Our walking tour includes a visit to York Minster, one of England’s greatest cathedrals, which has a long, intricate history.
 The present building, which has the finest medieval stained glass in England, had a number of precursors.
 In 1069, for example, the Normans destroyed the Anglo-Saxon cathedral and so in 1080 its Archbishop, Thomas, began a new cathedral that was completed in 1100.
-But in 1137 its east end was destroyed by fire.
+In 1137 its east end was destroyed by fire.
 A new Romanesque choir was built in 1175, a south transept added in 1220, and the north transept completed in 1253.
 In 1394 the present choir was begun, and the foundations of the Lady Chapel laid in 1361.
 In 1338, the Great West Window was completed.
 The Great East Window followed in 1405, and the Minster, now completed, was consecrated in 1472.
 Meanwhile, the Minster’s original west towers had collapsed.
 The Minster became caught up in the Reformation – Thomas Wolsey was archbishop here – and in the Civil War, York remained a centre of Catholicism in England.
-Eighteenth-century damage by fire and nineteenth-century restoration further modified this great building.
+18th-century damage by fire and 19th-century restoration further modified this great building.
 Major restoration occurred again after another fire in 1984; in consequence York University has become one of England’s most important architectural conservation centres.